loning/the-math/docs/psi-collapse-constants-codex/chapter-02-phi-code-golden-density.md

 These values appear in the fundamental constants of physics.

+**The Dual Nature**: While ζ_φ(2) serves as the static reference density in our formulas, the dynamic version ζ_φ(n) varies with collapse level n, creating the hierarchy of observable scales from quantum to cosmic.

 ## 2.4 The φ-Lattice Structure

 Reality organizes itself on a lattice whose spacing is determined by powers of φ.